jenkinsci/btc-embeddedplatform-plugin/README.md

 <details>
   <summary>Jenkins Controller</summary>
-- Have the btc-embeddedplatform-plugin (BTC DSL for Pipeline) installed on the Jenkins Controller
+  Have the btc-embeddedplatform-plugin (BTC DSL for Pipeline) installed on the Jenkins Controller
 </details>

 <details>
   <summary>Jenkins Agent</summary>
-- A Jenkins Agent with:
+  A Jenkins Agent with:

   - Windows 10 or Windows Server 2019 LTSC
-  - BTC EmbeddedPlatform
-  - JenkinsAutomation Plugin for BTC EmbeddedPlatform (installed manually or via the BTC Plugin Manager)
+  - BTC EmbeddedPlatformJenkinsAutomation Plugin for BTC EmbeddedPlatform (installed manually or via the BTC Plugin Manager)
   - In order to prevent problems with user access rights it is important to let the Jenkins agent process run as a specific user.
 In case your connection to the Controller uses a Windows Service, you need to make it log on as a specific user instead of "Local System Accout":
 ![jenkins-service-user](https://user-images.githubusercontent.com/5657657/109487642-c687ea80-7a84-11eb-9c85-c12f0c275cc6.png)
 </details>

 <details>
   <summary>Licensing</summary>
-  - you'll need a multi-site network license for "EmbeddedTester" and "Test Automation Server"
+  You'll need a multi-site network license for "EmbeddedTester" and "Test Automation Server"

   - The license server can be configured via the "licenseLocationString" parameter in the profileLoad / profileCreateXX step
   - it can also be configured directly on the Jenkins Agent via the BTC EmbeddedPlatform GUI on the Jenkins Agent

   In case Jenkins initially fails to connect to BTC EmbeddedPlatform ("400: Timeout while connecting to BTC EmbeddedPlatform") you may have forgotten to install the "Jenkins Automation Plugin for BTC EmbeddedPlatform" (see above: Jenkins Agent).
 If you did install the plugin, you might want to go to %APPDATA%/BTC/ep and delete the directory matching the EP version you're using.
 This is normally done during the plugin installation sometimes there are issues with non-admin users or other applications interfering.
 </details>